Alistair Overeem: Legal issues

 In 2009, Alistair and his brother were involved in an altercation at a Dutch dance club.
-Alistair started arguing with a bouncer when he found himself without coins to pay the toilet woman and was asked to leave by five other security workers.
+Alistair started arguing with a bouncer when he found himself without coins to pay the toilet attendant and was asked to leave by five other security workers.
 Valentijn intervened in his favor and was hit in the face with a flash light, which incited a brawl.
 The incident ended with five bouncers having to go urgently to the hospital and Alistair being forced to turn down a title fight due to a hand injury gained in the brawl.

 On 1 January 2012, following his match with Brock Lesnar at UFC 141, Overeem shoved a woman in the face, "causing her to stagger back," at the Wynn Las Vegas at about 3 a.m., according to the Las Vegas Police Department.
 Not arrested but summoned to court, Overeem was charged with misdemeanor battery and faced a maximum of six months in the Clark County Detention Center and a fine up to $1,000.
 On 28 March 2012, Overeem was given a 90-day county jail sentence that would be suspended depending on the completion of 50 hours of community service and anger management.